Shrimp Tortellini with Lemon Garlic Cream Sauce in skillet

 People also search for can I use ravioli instead of tortellini in creamy pasta, and while ravioli is a delicious alternative, the bite-sized shape of tortellini holds up better to tossing in sauce.

-ing bowl of Creamy Garlic Butter Shrimp with Rice that’s perfect for cozy evenings.
+Or explore a comforting bowl of Creamy Garlic Butter Shrimp with Rice that’s perfect for cozy evenings.

 Pantry Staples and Fresh Herbs You’ll Need